dimailn/vrf/README.md

 ```

 Such form will load and save data without a single line of Javascript code.
 This is possible due to the use of the effects, which describes the general logic of working with entities in your project.
-If some form required very specific logic, the form can be used in a lower level mode(without "auto" flag).
+If a form requires very specific logic, that form can be used in a lower-level mode(without the "auto" flag).

 ## Features